 Opening hours:

 Ever wanted to walk on water?
 Well, now you can at Singapore’s first floating water park.
-Hydrodash is a family-friendly obstacle course in Sentosa that stretches off the coast of Palawan Beach.
+HydroDash is a family-friendly obstacle course on Sentosa island that stretches off the coast of Palawan Beach.

 However, parents should take note that children under the age of five or shorter than 1m are not allowed into the park.
 Even children between five and six years old are limited to a smaller zone in the park and are not allowed into the main zones.